allan-bonadio/squishy_electron_4/README.md

 Squishy Electron
 ================

-This project is at alpha quality.
-(I like doing it all myself.)
+This project is at beta quality.  (roughly)

 [You can see a running version here](https://squish.tactileint.org)

-To see it with the intro, https://127.0.0.1:6600?intro=1 in development mode or https://squish.tactileint.org?intro=1 for production

 Requirements for Running
 ========================

 The most important factor is your browser, and what features it supports.
 I've given years rather than version numbers; most modern mainstream browsers should support all of these if they are reasonably up to date.
-Older browsers should be able run it:
+Some older browsers should be able to run it:
 - Chrome dated 2017 or later
 - Firefox dated 2017 or later
-- Safari (both) dated 2020-21 or later
+- Safari (MacOS or iOS) dated 2020-21 or later
 - Edge dated 2020-21 or later
 - Android browsers dated 2016-2020, depending on your browser

 Should be.
 I've only tested it on macos and iPhone.
+Mostly macos in Chrome.
+I know.
+When people complain, I'll start testing it in the other situations.

 Versions
 ========

-v3 refers to the previous SquishyElectron project. (obsolete) v4 is squishy_electron_4, this project, v0.4 and later.
+v3 refers to the previous SquishyElectron project. (very obsolete) v4 is squishy_electron_4, this project, v0.4 and later.

 Files